 Because Alzheimer's disease is progressive, you will continue to need more information and support.
-You may want to take time in the early stage of the disease to think about what is important to you in the years that you live with Alzheimer's disease.
+You may want to take time to think about what is important to you in the years that you live with Alzheimer's disease.
 The next sheet in this series is The Progression of Alzheimer's Disease - Middle Stage.
-Learning how the disease progresses and the changes that it will bring can help you to make plans for the future.
+Learning how Alzheimer's disease progresses and the changes that it will bring can help you to make plans for the future.
 However, only you can decide when it's the right time to seek more information.